-Gilmour can inspire new-look Scots
+What lessons can Scotland learn from Euros?

 Crichton describes Gilmour as "fearless" and unfazed at the demands of playing in England's Premier League or on the international stage.

-With Gilmour the rising star in the middle of the park for Scotland, what about the number 10 role in the national side?
+With Gilmour the rising star in the middle of the park for Scotland, what about the number 10 role?

-"When you've got the back three in place with two wing-backs it's difficult to assess how you're going to set up: is it going to be one sitting and two in front in the midfield, with two strikers?
-Or, do you have two sitting with two in front of that with one striker?," asks Stewart.
+"With a back three and wing-backs it's difficult to assess how you're going to set up: is it going to be one sitting and two in front in the midfield, with two strikers?
+Or, do you have two sitting with two in front of that with one striker?" asks Stewart.

-"I'm not sure that we do play with an out and out number 10 but we've got plenty guys who can play there.
-Ryan Christie can play in there but the big one who's the stand-out, particularly in the last season, is David Turnbull.
+"I'm not sure that we do play with an out-and-out number 10 but we've got plenty guys who can play there.
+Ryan Christie can do it but the stand-out is David Turnbull.

 "The guy's a Rolls Royce of a player but there's stiff competition - he's playing in an area of the park that's the strongest area of our team.
-I'd like to see him given some sort of opportunity because the thing that makes him different from a lot of those other players is: he scores goals and he creates chances.
+I'd like to see him given some sort of opportunity because the thing that makes him different is he scores goals and he creates chances.
 Seldom, when he's in that area and has a pop at goal, does he miss the target."

-How will Scotland aim to score more goals than the solitary Callum McGregor effort in their Euro 2020 campaign?

 "When you look at their attacking options, in terms of the front players: Adams, Christie, Dykes, Fraser, Forrest and Nisbet, they're all quality players," says Crichton.

-"The toughest decision Steve Clarke has got is what pairing to go with up top.
-If he goes for a two, or does he opt for one up front?
-He needs to get that gameplan spot on.
-The one or two chances that you get you need to be clinical.
+"The toughest decision Steve Clarke has is what pairing to go with up top.
+If he goes for a two, or does he opt for one?
+He needs to get that game plan spot on.
 At the Euros, we saw Scotland create but we saw them squander chances also."

-Stewart adds: "There's no doubt that we created good opportunities in our Euro 2020 campaign, but there were occasions where we could've exploited situations a lot better and getting to the by-line a lot more.
+Stewart adds: "There were occasions where we could've exploited situations a lot better, getting to the byline more often.

-"Get those attacking players like Fraser, Forrest, Armstrong and Christie into areas where they can create and set things up.
+"Get those attacking players into areas where they can create and set things up.
 Some of the chances we created were just that, but they weren't gilt-edged.
 Callum McGregor's goal against Croatia, it wasn't really a chance."

-With the Scots sitting in second spot, four points behind Group F leaders and Wednesday's opponents Denmark, what should the points target be from the triple header?
+With the Scots sitting on five points after draws against Austria and Israel and a win over the Faroe Islands what should the points target be from the September triple-header?

-"In the first run of games it felt like we needed to take seven points out of nine; we managed to take five," says Stewart.
+"In the first run of games it felt like we needed to take seven points," says Stewart.

 "I'm thinking we need to take seven from these.
-If we don't take seven, then we start to drift and it's difficult to see how we remain in the hunt [to qualify].
-Five points wouldn't be a complete disaster but it's imperative we don't lose these games to remain in the hunt."
+If we don't take seven, then we start to drift and it's difficult to see how we remain in the hunt.
+Five points wouldn't be a complete disaster but it's imperative we don't lose these games."

 - Parents We've Got You!
 Challenges to keep your child or teenager busy this summer